vanillite/RAGpipelines/README.md

   - Skillsets

 ### Output
-It produces multiple AI Search indexes that are ready to use through retrieval.
+The notebook produces multiple AI Search indexes that are ready to use through retrieval.

 ## 2. `RAG_inference_pipeline.ipynb`